Code-Institute-Submissions/milestone-project-61/TESTING.md

 ### Story Four
 **A reminder of Story Four:** As a group of friends looking for something to do tomorrow, we want to organise something straight away.
 We'd rather get in touch by phone than wait for an email response, so we know that it's all sorted.

+- After being on the webpage for 15 seconds, a modal appears regardless of where the user is on the webpage.
+This modal prompts the user to join the company on their expedition the following day, whatever the weather.
+- The modal provides the user with the company's telephone number, so that they can call them rather than use the contact form.
+- If it is night time, the modal informs the user that the office is closed.
+The phone number is still provided, and the user is prompted to call the company tomorrow.

 ## Bugs Fixed
 - Nested button [removed from anchor tags](#button-nested-inside-anchor-tag) and given onClick jQuery instead.
 - Nested `<br>` tag insite span tags and [applied the display class to the span](#display-property-applied-to-line-break-tag) instead